chark/scriptable-scenes/Documentation~/README.md

 # Documentation

-This package provides as set of utilities, editor windows and scripts to manages scenes in your Unity projects.
-It works by setting up a set of assets which can then be used as references to load groups of scenes via editor windows (also during runtime) and runtime scripts.
+This package provides a set of utilities, editor windows and scripts to manage scenes in your Unity projects.
+It works by setting up a set of assets which can then be used as references to load groups of scenes via editor windows and runtime scripts.

 ## Getting Started